Updated August 2023

 - probably the most versatile, compact and multi-purpose extinguisher is a dry powder extinguisher – with a typical capacity of just 1 kilogram of powder these are ideal first responders in the event of a fire;

 - accidents in the kitchen area or galley of your caravan may involve burning oil or fat.
-The UK Fire Service recommends that you deal with these using a fire blanket (made to the appropriate kitemark standard) and placed over the pan in question;
+One source recommends that you deal with these using a fire blanket (made to the appropriate kitemark standard) and placed over the pan in question;

 - a fire blanket is quick and easy to use – essential considerations when you need to deal with a fire immediately at its source;